 The status at this site is impacted by faecal coliforms which are indicative of sewage related key pressures.
-Elevated chromium levels are also identified in the general area by WFD monitoring but the available shellfish samples are compliant with shellfish chromium standards.
+Dissolved inorganic nitrogen and mercury status issues are also identified in the general area by WFD monitoring.
+However, the shellfish samples available for this shellfish area are compliant with shellfish standards for these substances.